'Dog-in' protest at LaGuardia following death of dog on United flight

-NEWARK, New Jersey (WABC) --Local leaders are leading a 'dog-in' Sunday at LaGuardia Airport to demand justice following the death of a 10-year-old French bulldog on a United Airlines flight last week.
+NEWARK, New Jersey (WABC) --Local leaders held a 'dog-in' Sunday at LaGuardia Airport to demand justice following the death of a 10-month-old French bulldog on a United Airlines flight last week.

-New York State Senator Marison Alcantara (D-Manhattan) will be joined by the dog's family, along with animal activists and their pets in a protest against the airline.
+New York State Senator Marison Alcantara (D-Manhattan) was joined by the dog's family, along with animal activists and their pets in a protest against the airline.

-They will also unveil a new pet passenger bill of rights called 'Kokito's Law', in honor of the dog.
+They also unveiled a new pet passenger bill of rights called 'Kokito's Law', in honor of the dog.

 United has been under fire lately for its handling of pets.
 Last Monday, Kokito died when a flight attendant forced its owner to put it in the overhead bin.